 - Household cleansers

 When these pollutants find the way into the storm sewer system, even unintentionally, they cause serious health and water quality problems, such as destruction of the natural habitat.

-Many household products, including paints, paint thinner and solvents can be taken County Hazardous Waste facility.
+- Many household products, including paints, paint thinner and solvents can be taken to the County Hazardous Waste Facility.